 I'm not going to sugarcoat it, but this is my boys' absolute favorite recipe at home.
 And I admit, I'm always asking for seconds.
 Originating in Thailand, "The Weeping Tiger" (or Nua Yang Nam Tok ) is a simple yet incredibly delicious dish.
 The intriguing name comes from a legend about a tiger who left behind the best part of his prey.
 A villager found and cooked it, and the tiger wept with sadness.
 Served with a spicy sauce made with chilies, lime, and fish sauce, this dish is perfect for meat and spice lovers.

 Preheat your grill to high heat.
-Drain the beef from the marinade and grill it for about 3 to 5 minutes on each side, depending on thickness, until browned or rare (or medium if you prefer).
+Drain the beef from the marinade and grill it for about 3 to 5 minutes per side, depending on the thickness, to achieve a rare or medium-rare finish (or medium if you prefer).
 Let the meat rest for 5 minutes before slicing it thinly.

-“Le Tigre Qui Pleure” is ideally enjoyed with steamed sticky rice and a crunchy salad (salad of young shoots, grated carrots and cucumbers), for a perfect balance.
+"The Crying Tiger" is ideally enjoyed with steamed sticky rice and a crunchy salad (baby green salad, grated carrots and cucumbers), for a perfect balance.